BrunoRoemers/daobrussels/README.md

 4. `npx payload generate:importmap` - might complain about version mismatch - follow instructions, rinse, repeat
 5. `npn run dev` - should have no issues :tada:

+## Cron Jobs

+- `nightly` queue runs at 11PM UTC, which is 12AM (winter time) or 1AM (summer time) in Brussels.
+This is perfect to update "today's events" on the home page.

 ## Payload Website Template

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.